Beyond-jQuery/book/manuscript/styling-elements.md

 Just as with the web API - which I will describe in the following section - there are _many_ ways to discover the dimensions of an element using jQuery's API.
 You may already be aware of some, or even all of these methods.
 What you may _not_ be aware of is the horrific performance associated with _all_ of jQuery's built-in element dimension methods - most developers are not.
 And why should you?
 The methods are so simple and elegant, the possibility that you are paying a substantial penalty in terms of performance is not often a concern.
 You probably trust that this critical library is not degrading the efficiency of your application in any noticeable way, but you would be _wrong_.

 The most visible API methods are `width()` and `height()`.
 Remember the [box model diagram](#box-model)?
 These two jQuery methods only measure the "content" portion of an element's box.
-This _sounds_ like a reasonable behavior, but it is not necessarily a complete representation, since content only represents a portion of an element's actual width and height.
+This _sounds_ like a reasonable behavior, but it is not necessarily a complete representation, since content only accounts for a portion of an element's actual width and height.
 Remember that margin is the only element of the box model that does not directly affect the visible width and height of an element.

-The most visible API methods are `width()` and `height()`.
-Remember the [box model diagram](#box-model)?
-These two jQuery methods only measure the "content" portion of an element's box.
-This _sounds_ like a reasonable behavior, but it is arguably bizarre, since content only represents a portion of an element's actual width and height.
-Remember that margin is the only element of the box model that does not directly affect the width and height of an element.
-Also remember that jQuery isn't magic - it must delegate to the web API for _all_ of it's API methods.
+Also remember that jQuery isn't magic - it must delegate to the web API for _all_ of its API methods.
 And the web API does not provide a simple way to determine the dimensions of an element's content.
 So, jQuery must perform some unpleasant operations in order to determine these values, sacrificing performance as a result.
 When I demonstrate how to calculate the width and height of an element using the web API in the next section, I'll show you just how relatively inefficient jQuery's other width and height API methods really are.

 ### Options natively provided by the browser

 While jQuery's `width` and `height` are popular methods, there is no similar pair of methods or properties to be found in any web specification.
 The appeal of these methods is likely tied to their suggestive names.
-After demonstrating some of the standard properties offered by the web API to check element dimensions, I'll show you how you can replicate jQuery's `width()` and `height()` methods without the huge performance penalty.

-To better illustrate the code in this section, I'll start open with a simple element that takes up space in all four segments of [the box model](#box-model):
+To better illustrate the code in this section, I'll start off with a simple element that takes up space in all four segments of [the box model](#box-model):

 {title="element for us to use when discussing web API width/height", lang=html}
 ~~~~~~~
 <style>
 .box {
   padding: 10px;
   margin: 5px;
   border: 3px solid;
   display: inline-block;
 }
 </style>
 <span class="box">a box</span>
 ~~~~~~~